Sam Poulin (ice hockey)

-Samuel Poulin (born February 25, 2001) is a Canadian professional ice hockey forward for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) as a prospect to the Pittsburgh Penguins of the National Hockey League (NHL).
-He was drafted 21st overall by the Penguins in the first round of the 2019 NHL Entry Draft.
+Samuel Poulin (born February 25, 2001) is a Canadian professional ice hockey forward for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).
+He was drafted 21st overall by the Penguins in the first round of the 2019 NHL entry draft.

 Playing career

+Poulin was selected by the Sherbrooke Phoenix of the Quebec Major Junior Hockey League (QMJHL) in the 2017 QMJHL Draft.

-Poulin was drafted 21st overall by the Pittsburgh Penguins in the first round of the 2019 NHL Entry Draft.
+Poulin was drafted 21st overall by the Pittsburgh Penguins in the first round of the 2019 NHL entry draft.
 He signed a three-year, entry-level contract with the Penguins on September 22, 2019.

-Poulin made his NHL debut on October 25, 2022, in a 4–1 loss to the Calgary Flames, and recorded his first NHL point (an assist).
+Poulin served as Sherbrooke's captain during his final two seasons with the team from 2019 to 2021.
+In January 2021, Sherbrooke traded Poulin to the Val-d'Or Foreurs.

+Poulin made his professional debut for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) in the 2021–22 AHL season.

+On October 25, 2022, Poulin made his NHL debut; he recorded one assist for his first career NHL point in a 4–1 loss to the Calgary Flames.
+Poulin took a leave of absence from Wilkes-Barre/Scranton in December 2022 to address mental health concerns after suffering a panic attack during a game.
+He returned to Wilkes-Barre/Scranton in March 2023.

+Poulin began the 2023–24 AHL season with Wilkes-Barre/Scranton.
+He was injured on October 29, 2023, suffering a high-ankle sprain, and returned to the line-up on December 16.
+He sustained a separate lower-body injury on February 3, and returned to the lineup on March 1.
+On April 29, 2024, Pittsburgh re-signed Poulin to a two-year contract extension.

+On April 15, 2025, Poulin was named Wilkes-Barre/Scranton's Man of the Year for the 2024–25 AHL season.

+International play

+Poulin represented the Canada under-18 team at the 2019 IIHF World U18 Championships.

 Personal life

-Poulin's father, Patrick, was chosen ninth overall by the Hartford Whalers in the 1991 NHL Entry Draft.
-He would score 101 goals in 634 career NHL games, and would play for the Whalers, Chicago Blackhawks, Tampa Bay Lightning and Montreal Canadiens during his 11-year career spanning from 1991 to 2002.
+Poulin's father, Patrick, was chosen ninth overall by the Hartford Whalers in the 1991 NHL entry draft.
+He would score 101 goals in 634 career NHL games, and would play for the Whalers, Chicago Blackhawks, Tampa Bay Lightning, and Montreal Canadiens during his 11-year career spanning from 1991 to 2002.

-Poulin's godfather is former Penguins goaltender Jocelyn Thibault, who serves as the general manager of the Sherbrooke Phoenix of the Quebec Major Junior Hockey League (QMJHL).
+Poulin's godfather is former Penguins goaltender Jocelyn Thibault, who served as the general manager of the Sherbrooke Phoenix.